 Shape Tools are designed to create and edit vector shapes.
-Vector shapes are created on a separate vector layer labeled .
+Shapes are created on a special shape layer labeled .

 New Shape .
 The tool allows you to create a vector shape by dragging the cursor while holding down the left mouse button.